nametree

 Octavia eighth-born (Latin); Roman and British aristocratic name

-Ola short form widely used across Black British families
+Ola honor, wealth (Yoruba ola); a short form of names like Olamide and Oladipo, widely used across Black British families

 Oscar God's spear, deer-lover (Irish/Norse)